 Access a list of NASP-approved programs to determine this.
 You can also see the years the programs became approved.
 NASP approval status can also be viewed on the School Psychology Program Information page.

 Graduates of NASP-Approved school psychology graduate programs qualify for the NCSP credential when applying within 10 years of completing the program (effective January, 2016).
-Applicants must complete and submit the application and all necessary forms, submit an official copy of graduate transcripts, and register for and complete the Praxis School Psychologist Exam administered by the Educational Testing Service (ETS).
+Applicants must complete and submit the application and register for and complete the Praxis School Psychologist Exam administered by the Educational Testing Service (ETS).
 The current passing score is 147.
 When registering for the exam, list NASP as a score recipient by using the code “1549.”
 If you do not list NASP as a score recipient when you take the exam, an additional fee will be charged by ETS to have the score sent to NASP.

 Effective January 1, 2016, those applying for the NCSP as a graduate of a NASP-approved school psychology program must submit their application within 10 years of completing the program.
-If you completed a NASP-approved program before January 2006, you will need to submit application materials for the NCSP by December 31, 2015 to apply as a graduate of a NASP-approved program.
-If you wait until January 1, 2016 or later, you will need to apply as a graduate of a non-NASP-approved program.
+If you submit your applicant 10 years or later from your graduate date, you will need to apply as a graduate of a non-NASP-approved program.

 No, you must use the application for graduates of non-NASP-approved programs.
 The application process is based on the status of the program at the time of your graduation.

-- If you graduated no more than one calendar year prior to the effective date of the NASP approval, please obtain a letter from the program director stating that the program you completed was substantially similar to the one currently offered.
+- If you graduated no more than 18 months prior to the effective date of the NASP approval, please obtain a letter from the program director stating that the program you completed was substantially similar to the one currently offered.
 If there were any differences, the letter must also state how you made up these differences.
 You may submit this letter with your other application materials.

-- If you graduated more than one calendar year before approval, you must follow the steps listed for graduates of non-approved programs.
+- If you graduated more than 18 months before approval, you must follow the steps listed for graduates of non-approved programs.

 Access a list of NASP-approved programs to find out what year a became approved.